albertosaurus/chromaprint/README.markdown

 Port of [Chromaprint](http://acoustid.org/chromaprint) C/C++ library to Ruby.

-> It's a client-side library that implements a custom algorithm for extracting fingerprints from any audio source.
+> A client-side library that implements a custom algorithm for extracting fingerprints from any audio source.

 ## Dependencies